2024 South African general election: Gauteng

 Gauteng is the most populated province and is the de facto economic hub of South Africa.
 In 2019 the ANC had barely retained the province, getting 50.19% of the vote.
 The DA hoped to win Gauteng with Solly Msimanga as their premier candidate.
 Funzi Ngobeni was ActionSA's premier candidate, while the ANC's candidate was current premier, Panyaza Lesufi.

 The ANC lost its majority in Gauteng, claiming under 35% of the vote, followed by the DA with just over 28%.

 KwaZulu-Natal

 KwaZulu-Natal is the second most populated province and is home to the busiest port in southern Africa.
-Recent polling has the new MK Party leading in the province, having grown substantially at the expense of ANC support.
-Christopher Pappas is the premier candidate for the DA, while Thami Ntuli was the IFP's candidate.
-The ANC's premier candidate is Sbongiseni Duma.
+Recent polling had the new MK Party leading in the province, having grown substantially at the expense of ANC support.
+Christopher Pappas was the premier candidate for the DA, while Thami Ntuli was the IFP's candidate.
+The ANC's premier candidate was Sbongiseni Duma.
 MK took 45.9% of the vote, leaving the ANC with only 17.6%, the DA not far behind.